Google linking online and offline worlds in new ad challenge

 Google and Facebook dominate the online ad world, and what one does to prove its worth to advertisers is likely to be copied by the other, according to Silicon Valley analyst Rob Enderle of Enderle Group.

-Attribution promised to give Google a way to assure advertisers they are getting their money’s worth at the firm’s online venues.
+The measurement tool being tested promises to give Google a way to assure advertisers they are getting their money´s worth at the firm´s online venues.

 "The big problem is that showing conversion from ad consumption to purchase has been horrible," Enderle said of online marketing.